Winter Snow and Ice Management

 If a Town of Penfield plow directly hits and damages a mailbox, the Town will replace the mailbox with a standard-issue silver metal box and a single 4x4 post.
 If you believe this has happened to your mailbox, please contact DPW.

 If a mailbox is damaged from snow coming off a plow blade, the Town will not replace the mailbox.
 If a private contractor plows your driveway, we recommend that you learn their policies regarding damage to your (or your neighbor's) property caused by their operators or equipment.

 Sharing the winter roads with plows means taking care to give them the proper considerations to do their job.
 Please follow these guidelines to keep everyone safe on our roadways:

 - When the snow does come, please allow for extra drive time.

 - Clear all snow from your vehicle including headlights and tail lights.

 - Give plow operators plenty of room to do their job.
-Don't try to race a plow or make quick moves to "get away."
+Don't try to race a plow or make quick moves to "escape."
 Cars are not always visible and big trucks cannot always stop quickly to respond to sudden moves by cars.

 - Never allow anyone, especially children, to play in snowbanks.
 Plow drivers are likely to not see them, which could result in serious injury or death.